* Fed policymakers discussed possibility of 50 bp rate cut

 * Indexes up: Dow 0.93%, S&P 0.82%, Nasdaq 0.90% (Updates to market close)

 By April Joyner

-NEW YORK, Aug 21 (Reuters) - Wall Street's main indexes rose on Wednesday as upbeat earnings from retailers pointed to strength in U.S. consumer demand, and stocks held gains after minutes from the Federal Reserve's meeting last month showed that policymakers had debated a more aggressive rate cut.
+NEW YORK, Aug 21 (Reuters) - Wall Street's main indexes rose on Wednesday as upbeat earnings from retailers pointed to strength in U.S. consumer demand, and held gains after minutes from last month's Federal Reserve meeting showed policymakers had debated a more aggressive interest rate cut.

-U.S. stocks opened solidly higher following better-than-expected results from retailers Target Corp and Lowe's Cos Inc. Target shares surged 19.4% after the big-box retailer raised its annual earnings forecast.
-Lowe's shares climbed 10.3% after the home-improvement chain beat profit estimates.
+U.S. stocks moved solidly higher following better-than-expected results from retailers Target Corp and Lowe's Cos Inc. Target shares surged 20.4% after the big-box retailer raised its annual earnings forecast.
+Lowe's shares climbed 10.4% after the home-improvement chain beat profit estimates.

-Reporting by April Joyner; Additional reporting by Lewis Krauskopf in New York and Medha Singh and Akanksha Rana in Bengaluru; Editing by Leslie Adler
+Volume on U.S. exchanges was 5.68 billion shares, compared with the 7.53 billion-share average for the full session over the last 20 trading days.
+(Reporting by April Joyner; additional reporting by Lewis Krauskopf in New York and Medha Singh and Akanksha Rana in Bengaluru; editing by Leslie Adler and Jonathan Oatis)